RomaGUS/friendly-telegram/docs/install.md

 Here is some key points overview:

 - `secret`: Flask [SECRET_KEY](https://stackoverflow.com/a/22463969/9217774).
-- `cdn`: link to spaces cdn domain.
+- `cdn`: link to storage cdn domain.
 - `url`: website frontend url.
-- `spaces`: this object contains DigitalOcean spaces credentials, but you should be able to use any S3 compatible services.
+- `storage`: this object contains DigitalOcean storage credentials, but you should be able to use any S3 compatible services.
 - `smtp`: SMTP credentials.
 - `db`: MongoDB credentials.